Food

 - he had a written warranty to that effect and

-- he had no reason to believe at the time when he sold such food that it was of different nature, quality or in a different condition and
+- Â he had no reason to believe at the time when he sold such food that it was of different nature, quality or in a different condition and

 - that he sold such food in the same state as when he purchased it.

 Such a person may liable to pay the costs of prosecution unless he gives notice that he intended to rely on this defence.
-A statement by a manufacturer, importer, or seller of food as to its nature, substance, quality or condition and an invoice or a label or packet is deemed to be warranty for purposes.
+A statement by a manufacturer, importer, or seller of food as to its nature, substance, quality or condition and an invoice or a label or packet is deemed to be a warranty for purposes.

 The Department of Health may be regulations specify classes of establishments to which the following provision apply.
-Establishments are schools, colleges, hospitals, sanitariums, nursing homes, hotels, restaurants, clubs, boarding houses, hostels or similar establishment.
+Establishments are schools, colleges, hospitals, sanitariums, nursing homes, hotels, restaurants, clubs, boarding houses, hostels or similar establishments.